uw-dims/dims-finalreport/docs/source/introduction.rst

-The DIMS Project was intended to build upon a long history of DHS sponsored efforts to support security information event sharing among State, Local, Territorial, and Tribal (SLTT) government entities Pacific Northwest region known as the Public Regional Information Security Event Management (PRISEM) project.
+The DIMS Project was intended to build upon a long history of DHS sponsored efforts to support security information event sharing among State, Local, Territorial, and Tribal (SLTT) government entities in the Pacific Northwest region known as the Public Regional Information Security Event Management (PRISEM) project.
 The PI served as the Director of Research and Development for the PRISEM Project and managed its networking and hardware at the University of Washington from the project's inception in 2008.

-For more on the background on PRISEM and DIMS, see :ref:`dimsocd:dimsoperationalconceptdescription`, :ref:`dimssr:dimssystemrequirements`, and :ref:`dimsswplan:dimsswplan`.
+For more on the background on the relationship between the PRISEM and DIMS projects, see :ref:`dimsocd:dimsoperationalconceptdescription`, :ref:`dimssr:dimssystemrequirements`, and :ref:`dimsswplan:dimsswplan`.